kunfoo/tor-grafana-dashboard/README.md

 Based on [this guide on torproject.org](https://support.torproject.org/id/relay-operators/relay-bridge-overloaded/) Prometheus exporter was only supported in tor version 0.4.7.1-alpha on time of writing

-1. Enable prometheuth exporter on tor process
+1. Enable prometheuth exporter on tor process<br>
     "It's important to understand that exposing tor metrics publicly is dangerous to the Tor network users.
 Please take extra precaution and care when opening this port.
-Set a very strict access policy with MetricsPortPolicy and consider using your operating systems firewall features for defense in depth."
+Set a very strict access policy with MetricsPortPolicy and consider using your operating systems firewall features for defense in depth."<br>
     Add or uncoment folowing two tines to *torrc* file
     ```text
     ## Prometheus exporter